Do Hurricane Impact Windows Add Value to Your Home?

 Now, when it comes to certain price points and areas, like the luxury market, there are specific features that are expected, impact windows can be one of them.
 In my experience, when something is expected it won’t add financial value, but it will be necessary if the owner wants to sell their home for market value.

 Buyers are never going to pay market value for a home that is lacking in upgrades that the competition has.
 That is unless the home has something above the competition, like an incredible lot.
-Since homes can’t be moved lot location can outweigh a majority of upgrades; windows, whole house generator, smart features, the list goes on and on, but only at the right price.Do Hurricane Impact Windows Add Value to Your Home?
+Since homes can’t be moved lot location can outweigh a majority of upgrades; windows, whole house generator, smart features, the list goes on and on, but only at the right price.It's not uncommon for impact window companies to say their product will increase the selling price of any home.
+It sounds like a win-win, but is it? #hurricaneimpactwindows #hurricaneprotection

 Are Hurricane Impact Windows Worth It?